Stratesaurus: Description

-Stratesaurus is a small-bodied rhomaleosaurid, with a skull length of 180 mm in the holotype.
+Stratesaurus is a small-bodied plesiosaur, with a skull length of 180 mm in the holotype.
 Its snout is not constricted, and it has five of tooth sockets in its premaxilla and sixteen in the maxilla.
 In the front part of the neck, there are strongly developed backwards-pointing projections on the prezygapophyses, an autapomorphy (unique derived feature) of the genus.
 Also autapomorphic are the short lengths of the centra (vertebral bodies) in the shoulder region.

 Phylogeny

 A phylogenetic analysis performed by Benson et al. (2012) found it to be the basalmost rhomaleosaurid.
 The cladogram below shows Stratesaurus phylogenetic position among other plesiosaurs following Benson et al. (2012).

 Etymology

 Stratesaurus was first described and named by Roger B. J. Benson, Mark Evans and Patrick S. Druckenmiller in 2012 and the type species is Stratesaurus taylori.
 The generic name is derived from "Strate", the name for Street as it recorded in the Domesday Book and from Greek sauros, meaning "lizard".
 The specific name honors the paleontologist Michael A. Taylor, who performed acid preparation of the holotype.